The History of Pepper Hamilton From 1955 - Present

 In 2013, Mr. Freeh was elected chair of Pepper’s Executive Committee.
 The Executive Committee elected two vice chairs, Julia D. Corelli and Thomas M. Gallagher.
 Ms. Corelli is a Corporate and Securities lawyer and co-chair of Pepper’s Commercial Department.
 Mr. Gallagher is a litigator and chair of the firm’s White Collar Litigation and Investigations Practice Group.

 In 2013, Pepper redefined the role of managing partner and elected Thomas J. Cole, Jr., a highly-respected Labor and Employment Practice Group partner, to that position.
-Mr. Cole succeed Robert E. Heideck, who concluded 10 years of service as executive partner and returned to the full-time practice as a construction litigator.

 The History of Pepper Hamilton From 1890-1955